One of those fun SyFy/Canadian TV shows that everyone loves, but it’s weird and ends up canceled too soon.

 Notable Queer-Centric Episodes

-- Season 3: “All The Time In The World” – Three is stuck in a time loop and has to save everyone from their former crew member who wants to murder them all.
+- Season 3, Episode 4 “All The Time In The World” – Three is stuck in a time loop and has to save everyone from their former crew member who wants to murder them all.
 This involves learning weird secrets about the crew.

-- Season 3: “Built, Not Born” – Two learns her creator, Dr. Shaw, as also her lover.
-Well that was awkward.
+- Season 3, Episode 10 “Built, Not Born” – Two learns her creator, Dr. Shaw, was also her girlfriend.